Different Strokes For Different Folks

 Asian people tend to be family-oriented and Vietnam is no exception.
 They value family traditions and sentiments.
 Ideas and feedback from their surroundings are also greatly appreciated.
 Vietnamese pay much attention to feelings, while on the other hand are quite sensitive and flexible.
-They take advice from relatives, friends and family regarding key decisions in life, such as choice of university and where to work.
+They take advice from relatives, friends, and family regarding key decisions in life, such as the choice of university and where to work.

 Many multinational companies (MNCs) have struggled to penetrate into other countries because of culture shock.
 While Western countries work on performance-based criteria and Japanese companies on discipline-based criteria, Vietnamese work on people-based criteria.
-This leads to different relationships and inter-action between leaders and employees, with there being some degree of equality in Western countries, a clear gap in Japan, and a sense of working closer together in Vietnam.
+This leads to different relationships and interactions between leaders and employees, with there being some degree of equality in Western countries, a clear gap in Japan, and a sense of working closer together in Vietnam.

-The cultural differences within Vietnam are significant.
+The cultural differences in Vietnam are significant.
 Southerners are more open and straightforward, northerners are more thoughtful and diplomatic, while those in the central region are more detailed, careful and family-oriented.
 Southerners are therefore better suited to jobs with sales or trading functions, while diplomatic and technical/engineering jobs are a better fit for northerners and people from the central region.

 Understanding the values of Vietnamese people helps new companies setting up in the county to gain insights into people management, which provides a firm foundation for their business operations and development.

-People management in Vietnam requires a great deal of leadership skills, in managing them, motivating them, inspiring them, and engaging them.
-Vietnamese workers, though, are industrious, keen to learn new things, and are highly adaptable, and many foreign leaders agree that "being a leader in Vietnam is an interesting job.
-It isn't difficult or challenging if you take the time to understand your staff.
-They will reward you with much more."
+People management in Vietnam requires a lot of leadership skills, in managing them, motivating them, inspiring them, and engaging them.
+Vietnamese workers, though, are industrious, keen to learn new things, and are highly adaptable, and many foreign leaders agree that “being a leader in Vietnam is an interesting job.
+It isn’t difficult or challenging if you take the time to understand your staff.
+They will reward you with much more.”

 Click here to view the article on Vietnam Economic Times in June 2014.